astropy/astropy/docs/cosmology/index.rst

    array([ 0.727915...,  0.250550...,  0.090102...]))

-Note that these don't quite add up to one even though WMAP7 assumes a flat Universe because photons and neutrinos are included, and that they are not `~astropy.units.Quantity` objects because they are dimensionless.
+Note that these don't quite add up to one even though WMAP7 assumes a flat Universe because photons and neutrinos are included.
+Also note that they are unitless and so are not `~astropy.units.Quantity` objects.

-Cosmological instances have an optional ``name`` attribute which can be
+Cosmological instances have an optional ``name`` attribute which can be using to describe the cosmology:
-descriptive:

   >>> from astropy.cosmology import FlatwCDM
   >>> cosmo = FlatwCDM(name='SNLS3+WMAP7', H0=71.58, Om0=0.262, w0=-1.016)